Isle of Wight Guru

 3. Brading or Newport Roman Villa

 If you can persuade your children to do something educational on holiday then Brading Roman Villa or Newport Roman Villa would kill some time whilst the rain pours down.
-Brading is the bigger of the two (entry about £10), the Newport one is nestled between houses near M&S and has limited opening hours.
+Brading is the bigger of the two (entry about £10), the Newport one is nestled between houses near M&S and has much more limited opening hours.

 Some people recommend Osborne House on a wet day, but my favourite bits at Osborne are the beach (see our guide to beaches) and the gardens so I would wait for a sunny day if possible.